deta/space-docs/src/pages/docs/en/quickstart-guides/node.md

 - `commands` specifies which commands to run during build, in our case our NPM script `build`
 - `include` specifies which directory to include in the final app package, everything else will be ignored.
 In our case we set it to the directory of our build output
+- `dev` specifies the command to start your Micro in development mode.
+In our case running the `dev` script in our `package.json`
 - `run` specifies the command to start your Micro.
 In our case running the `index.js` file in our `build` directory using `node`

 > ℹ️ Support for Node.js v18 is coming soon.